 Every brisket weighs slightly different, the price of each one is different – so you will need to do the quick calculations of cooking times based on the size of brisket you have.
 A 500 gram brisket would take about 1 hour 10 minutes and a 1Kg brisket takes about 2 hours, to give you an idea of the range.

 Cooking a Beef Brisket in the Slow Cooker

 This is how I always cook a brisket – it’s a joint that really benefits from long/slow cooking.
-In short, follow the above instructions, but cover the brisket with stock/water/wine and cook on low for 6 hours.
+In short, follow the above instructions, but you can omit most of the liquid if you wish.
+Sometimes I’ll just put a small splash of water in the bottom – and sometimes I’ll cover the brisket with stock/water/wine to make beef stock (for the freezer).
+Then, simply cook on low for 6 hours.

 After 6 hours lift out the brisket and cover it, then pop it into a lidded storage lid – turn the slow cooker up to high and leave the lid off and let the stock/gravy boil down and reduce for 1-1½ hours (after 1 hour, do it by eye).
 Cool the gravy and blend in the vegetables if you wish.
 Add the gravy to the brisket, covered, in the fridge.
 The next day, transfer your meat and gravy to your slow cooker and reheat for 2 hours on low.
 Serve!